laurensdewaele/tenso-mobile-app/notes/info_guidelines/info_text.md

+## How to use this app

+Tenso is intended for anyone serious about hangboarding.
+It's intended to cater to all your needs.
+If something is missing,

+[Button with let us know]

+## New to hangboarding

+The best way forward is to dive in and create your own workout.
+It's more effective than choosing a pre-made workout, made by someone else.
+Only you can know and figure out what you can hang.
+Trust yourself, and listen to your body.

+Start with our beginner workout and train the 3 most important grip types:
+- Open hand drag 3x
+- Half crimp 3x
+- 3 finger drag 3x

+And simply hang on for as long as you can.
+If you can go above 30s, try a smaller edge size.

+Don't worry about not knowing the hang time in advance, you can alter them during your workout by clicking on 'log hangs' when pausing the workout.

+For you next workout, edit the workout and alter the hang time values to what you were able to hang.

 ##Reminder to yourself:
 Just write down the basics or as little as possible and refer them to the links that do a better job (maybe).